iamarunavo/CommunityBoard/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Trying to  fix the issue of the images covering the other details of the game card.
+Trying to  fix the issue of the images covering the other details of the game card took a long time to figure out.

 ## License